 At general meetings of the Company, all fully paid ordinary shares carry one vote per share without restriction.

 On a show of hands, every member present at a general meeting, or by proxy, shall have one vote and, upon a poll, each share shall have one vote.
-Option holders and convertible noteholders have no voting rights until the options are exercised, or the convertible notes are converted, into ordinary shares.
+Option holders have no voting rights until the options are exercised into ordinary shares.